What is a transverse flute?

 - Type of plates: Closed.

-Pearl’s piccolo flute features excellent quality that does not disappoint, like some of their standard transverse flutes.
+Pearl's piccolo flute features excellent quality that doesn't disappoint, like some of their standard transverse flutes.
 This instrument stands out in the market because it overflows with technology and innovation, making it a piccolo like few others on the market.

-The Pearl PFP-105ES flute is made of a new material, grenaditte.
-It is a synthetic material that has been created to replace granadilla wood without the limitations of real wood.
+The Pearl PFP-105ES flute is made of a new material, grenaditte. it's a synthetic material that has been created to replace granadilla wood without the limitations of real wood.
 The resistance is as high as in passion fruit wood, about 1300 kg per cubic centimeter.

-Likewise, it is not sensitive to humidity, as wood is.
-However, its acoustic performance is equal and even superior in some respects because the frequency balance loses its weakness towards humidity, so that it always remains stable.
+Likewise, it's not sensitive to humidity, as wood is.
+However, its acoustic performance is equal and even superior in some respects because the frequency balance is no longer affected by humidity, so it always remains stable.

 For the design of this small traverse flute, Pearl's engineers have thought of traditional shapes, where the embouchure is in the traditional straight style and the arms are dotted in the undoubtedly French style.
 The mechanism in my is the most common to provide the most versatility in an orchestra.

-This piccolo piccolo has an impressive sound and does not disappoint in any way.
+This piccolo has an impressive sound and doesn't disappoint in any way.
 Its note displacement is smooth and delicate, but when required by the flutist, it can be aggressive and powerful.

 By using a material that replaces grenadilla, but without its limitations, it retains balance at all times and the musician can find constant uniformity in the sound.
 The high frequencies are what they should be, an aural delight that you can take advantage of with a baroque repertoire, but also with a classical or romantic one.

-Pearl has hit the bull’s eye with this piccolo that is excellent in every sense of the word and its price does not disappoint as with their other products.
+Pearl has hit the bull's eye with this piccolo that is excellent in every sense of the word, and its price doesn't disappoint, as with their other products.
 We recommend it without hesitation for all types of flutists: beginner, intermediate and professional.

 This is an instrument manufactured with innovative materials and of the highest quality, with a really affordable price.
-Do you want to buy flute?
+Intrigued?
 Find the best price at Thomann.

 Our recommendation on the best piccolo recorder

 In previous reviews we have been harsh on Pearl products.
-But this time we must say that this manufacturer offers the best piccolo flute with the best price/quality ratio.
+But this time we must say that this manufacturer offers the best piccolo flute with the best value for money.

 Visit our instruments section at culturasonora.
 There you will find in-depth reviews of the best equipment on the market.
-We recommend you to check our didgeridoo, saxophone, clarinet and trumpet comparisons.
+We recommend you check our didgeridoo, saxophone, clarinet and trumpet reviews.
 You can also choose the best accordion on the market and many other instruments.